View MapView Map

 While you can also walk the Greenway, you may want to save lacing up your hiking boots for Connemara National Park, where you’ll be spoiled by the area’s natural beauty.
 If you’ve got young kiddies, there are two short, gentle trails and you can meet the Park’s pure-bred prized Connemara Ponies along the way.

-A tougher climb, but still suitable for all ages and stages, is the famous Diamond Hill loop walk, which takes around three hours to complete, and rewards you with incredible views of the gothic turrets in Kylemore Valley, the sensational Twelve Bens mountains, and on a clear day, you might be lucky and catch a glimpse of Inisturk and Inishbofin Islands and the Atlantic in the distance.
+A tougher climb, but still suitable for all ages and stages, is the famous Diamond Hill loop walk, which takes around three hours to complete and rewards you with incredible views of the gothic turrets in Kylemore Valley, the stunning Twelve Bens mountains and, on a clear day, you might be lucky and catch a glimpse of Inisturk and Inishbofin Island and the Atlantic in the distance.

 Killary Fjord

 Looking for an adventure?
-A quick 15-minute drive away you’ll find Killary Fjord which straddles the border between Galway and Mayo.
-It's one of just three glacial fjords in Ireland, and you’ll feel like you entered another world.
-Hop in a kayak at Killary Adventure Centre – you’ll pass the Famine trail at Leenane and see some of the famous mussel farms that local seafood restaurants use to find the freshest catches.
+A quick 15-minute drive away you’ll find Killary Fjord, one of just three glacial fjords in the whole country.
+Hop in a kayak at Killary Adventure Centre and paddle past the Famine trail at Leenane where you can see some of the famous mussel farms that local seafood restaurants use to find the freshest catches.
 If you’d rather a more leisurely day, spend 90 minutes on a Killary Fjord Cruise enjoying the spectacular scenery.

 Treat the family to a delicious lunch at Misunderstood Heron, a food truck on the edge of Killary Harbour.
 Using seasonal and local ingredients, the cooks whip up creative dishes like lamb samosas, Connemara pasties and fluffy flatbreads.

-Finish your Killary trip with a visit to the Sheep Farm, a traditional working farm with over 200 ewes and lambs roaming freely in the mountains.
+Finish your trip to the area with a visit to Killary Sheep Farm, a traditional working farm with over 200 ewes and lambs roaming freely in the mountains.
 Kids are fascinated by the sheepdog demonstrations and can sometimes get the chance to bottle feed the orphan lambs.
 The farm provides rainwear so there’s no need to pack any extra clothes.

 Kylemore Abbey

-The reflection of the gothic turrets of Kylemore Abbey in Pollacapall Lough sets the scene for a special day spent exploring a beautiful abbey and Victorian walled garden.
-Enjoy the perfect family day out at the former monastery, delving into its history of tragedy and romance, before exploring Kylemore’s tree-lined avenues.
+The reflection of the gothic turrets of Kylemore Abbey in Pollacapall Lough sets the scene for a special day spent exploring its beautiful grounds, including the Victorian walled garden.
+Delve into the former monastery's history of tragedy and romance, before exploring Kylemore’s tree-lined avenues.
 No child’s visit is complete without a trip to the Ironing Stone, a magic wishing stone dropped there, as legend has it, by mischievous baby giants.
 Stop in for a homemade scone at Mitchell’s Café or the Garden Tea House.

 While you’re in the Galway area…